integreat-io/map-transform/README.md

 }
 ```

+> Editors note: We need more examples here.

 #### `merge(pipeline, pipeline, ...)` operation

 `merge()` will run all given pipelines and deep merge their results.
 Conflicts
 are resolved by prioritizing results from the rightmost of the conflicting
 pipelines.

+> Editors note: We need examples here.

 #### `modify(pipeline)` operation